 Jessica (pronouns: she/her/hers) is currently a freshman studying Computer Science.
 She joined AHA freshman year, started as a volunteer officer, and then became the Technology Chair.
 She enjoys spending time with friends and family, deep emotional talks, and everything space.
 Her favorite part about AHA is how she can have intellectual conversations every week on an array of topics.
 AHA has created a community for Jessica that she cherishes and values greatly.
 She hopes to be able to change lives for the better through her AHA work.

-Emily (pronouns she/her/hers) is a junior that is majoring in social welfare and sociology and is planning to get a master’s degree in social work.
+Emily (pronouns she/her/hers) is a senior that is majoring in social welfare and sociology and is planning to get a master’s degree in social work.
 In her spare time, Emily loves to spend time with her friends, family, and cats.
 She enjoys to golf, play volleyball and kayak in the warmer months.
 She also loves to travel and see new places as much as she can.
 Her favorite part of AHA is the friendships and support system that she and members can gain from this community.

-Gwen (pronouns: she/her/hers) is a sophomore studying biology.
+Gwen (pronouns: she/her/hers) is a junior studying biology.
 She came to UW-Madison in the fall of her sophomore year in pursuit of intellectual conversation with genuine people and found that in AHA.
 Outside of school and work, Gwen enjoys playing guitar and attending rock and indie concerts as often as possible.

 Jasmine (pronouns: she/her/hers) is a graduate student pursuing a Masters of Science degree from the Department of Landscape Architecture, focusing on Ecological Restoration.She has always wanted to be a part of a secular community but she has always lived in areas too rural to provide much of one.
 Jasmine was very excited to come to AHA and have a community to be a part of and have a fun venue at which to make like-minded friends.